-- 1. Encourage the highest level of ethical and legal behavior from all LRE staff, Member CMSHPs, and Network Providers. - 2.
-Educate all LRE staff, Member CMSHPs, and Network Providers, board members, and stakeholders on their responsibilities and obligations to comply with applicable local, state, and federal laws. - 3.
-Communicate to all LRE staff, Member CMSHPs, and Network Providers, board members, and stakeholders LRE's Corporate Compliance Program structure to promote understanding and encourage communication. - 4.
-Minimize organizational risk and improve compliance with service provision, documentation standards, and billing requirements of Medicaid. - 5.
-Maintain adequate internal controls throughout Region 3. - Provide oversight and monitor functions to reduce the possibility of misconduct and violations through prevention and early detection and minimize exposure to civil and criminal sanctions. - Promote a clear commitment to compliance by taking actions and showing good faith efforts to uphold applicable federal regulations, state statutes, and contractual obligations.
+- 1. Encourage the highest level of ethical and legal behavior from all LRE staff and Board of Directors. - 2.
+Educate all LRE staff, LRE Board of Directors, and stakeholders on their responsibilities and obligations to comply with applicable federal, state, and local laws. - 3.
+Communicate to all LRE staff, LRE Board of Directors, Member CMSHPs, and Network Providers, and stakeholders LRE's Corporate Compliance Program structure to promote understanding and encourage communication. - 4.
+Minimize organizational risk and improve compliance with applicable federal and state statutory, regulatory, and contractual requirements; service provision; documentation standards; and Medicaid coding and billing requirements. - 5.
+Maintain adequate internal controls throughout Region 3. - 6.
+Provide oversight and monitor functions to reduce the possibility of misconduct, and violations through prevention and early detection and minimize exposure to civil and criminal sanctions as well as non-compliance with applicable federal and state statutory, regulatory, and contractual requirements; service provision; documentation standards; and Medicaid coding and billing requirements. - 7.
+Promote a clear commitment to compliance by taking actions and showing good faith efforts to uphold applicable federal regulations, state statutes, and contractual requirements.